Ahmed-5/fractals/README.md

 ## Implementations for some of my favorite fractals

-### To see the full images go to images directory images shown below are downsampled images of the original images
+### To see the full images please click on the image to be re-routed to the original image

 For now the FINISHED fractals in this repo are: